AquiGorka/puppets/README.md

 * Using the Theater id you can open up more theaters to broadcast and render the puppet independently at different browsers or tabs (...public/theater/#/?t=theater_id_here ).
 * Added a new section: control-bar.
 This sections renders the control bar as it mimics the smarthpone's orientation.
 * Added ios support: clone this repo (github.com/aquigorka/ios-webrtc) and deploy an app to any device.
 The app should request the file at public/ios/index.js and the app will have full WebRTC support and control the bar's orientation.
-** Please set the correct hostname or ip address in the config.js file
+* Please set the correct hostname or ip address in the config.js file.

 ## Future Features
 * Tests